AnotherFoxGuy/diesel-scm/doc/Building.md

 Windows (Qt5 / MSVC)
 -------------------------------------------------------------------------------
-1. Open a Command Prompt and cd into the folder containing the Fuel source code
+1. Open a Command Prompt and cd into the folder containing the Diesel source code

-		cd fuel
+		cd diesel

 2. Make a build folder and cd into it